-Christian Albrecht, a cobbler, and his family arrived from Lübeck at the port of Oranienbaum on 10 August 1766 aboard a ship under the command of Skipper Nikolaus Peter Pink.
+Christian Albrecht, a cobbler, his wife Anna, and children (Johann, age 7; Sophia, 15-weeks) arrived from Lübeck at the port of Oranienbaum on 10 August 1766 aboard a ship under the command of Skipper Nikolaus Peter Pink.

 Surviving son Johann [Gottlieb] Albrecht (age 7) settled in the Volga German colony of Cäsarsfeld on 3 August 1767 and is recorded there on the 1767 census in Household No. 6 along with the Martin Daniel Dehler family.

 Although they disembarked from the same ship in Oranienbaum, the 1767 census does not record a relationship between the Albrecht and the Dehler families.

 The Oranienbaum passenger list records that Christian Albrecht came from the German region of Ramenborn [?].
 The 1767 census records that his son Gottlieb came from the German region of Dessau.

 - Mai, Brent Alan, trans. & ed.
 Transport of the Volga Germans from Oranienbaum to the Colonies on the Volga: 1766-1767 (Lincoln, NE: American Historical Society of Germans from Russia, 1998): #4417-4420.

 - Mai, Brent Alan and Dona Reeves-Marquardt.
 German Migration to the Russian Volga (1764-1767) (Lincoln, NE: American Historical Society of Germans from Russia, 2003): #1048.

 - Pleve, Igor.
 Einwanderung in das Wolgagebiet, 1764-1767 Band 1 (Göttingen: Göttinger Arbeitskreis, 1999): 245.